Wednesday, 16 December 2015

 I've decided to update some of my older downloads to bring their quality up to par with what I've been doing more recently.
 Most of them are simply aesthetic changes or removing excess files not needed to run the game.
 Take a look at the full list of changes after the jump.

 Tuesday, 30 June 2015

 In the 1930s, Robert Ripley made a name for himself by traveling the world in search of cultural oddities for his Odditorium museum of curiosities.
-He became quite famous for his daily newspaper comic strips and airing live radios reports from strange far-off place like a snake-pit or a cavern.
+He became quite famous for his daily newspaper comic strips and airing live radios reports from strange far-off places like a snake-pit or a cavern.
 A true adventurer who would later be referred to as the 'Real Indiana Jones', he makes for an intriguing subject matter for a point n' click adventure game...

 Monday, 29 June 2015

 The evil green Borx are taking over the galaxy!
 Can Chewy and his pal Clint steal the plot device to save their world?
 Evidently not, as Clint is sucked into a wormhole and Chewy is captured by those slimy creatures.
 We're back in Point & Click adventure gaming territory with BlueBytes' 1995 game Chewy: ESC from F5...

 Saturday, 27 June 2015